jlevy/pip-build-standalone/README.md

 Replaced 27 occurrences in: py-standalone/cpython-3.13.3-macos-aarch64-none/lib/python3.13/_sysconfigdata__darwin_darwin.py
 Replaced 27 total occurrences in 1 files total Compiling all python files in: py-standalone...

-Sanity checking if any absolute paths remain...
+Sanity checking if any absolute paths remain (including in binary files)...
 Great!
 No absolute paths found in the installed files.

 ✔ Success: Created standalone Python environment for packages ['cowsay'] at: py-standalone